ponsiro/idea-box/README.md

 - has_many :likes
 - has_many :comments
 - has_many :idea_tags
-- has_many :tags, through: idea_tags
+- has_many :tags, through: :idea_tags

 ## comments テーブル